The art of balancing: Discussion with Simonas Poška

 E: Do you go and watch your parents while they are working?

-S: Since I was in my mothers belly.
-Of course as a child, everytime I could... my father would always take me to the theater to look at mom in her plays, I would always go to my dad's exibitions.
-I would help him move the paintings.
-I remember when we used to go to the plain-airs, I would just running around and always find my dad somewhere in the sea.
-We would always do like that: We would go to the dunes.
-Lithuania has sand dunes, the Curonian Spit (Kuršių nerija).
-He would go into the dunes somewhere and I would go walking alone to the beach and try my own things and think my own thoughts and then, after three hours I would find him, by feeling where he would be, where he could have seen something nice to paint.
+S: Of course!
+As a child, I used to do it as much as I could...
+I used to always go to the theater to watch my mom act, and I would always go to my dad's exhibitions.
+I help him move the paintings we used to go to plain-airs.
+Also, when we’re at the sea, we would often go to the dunes - Lithuania has sand dunes in the Curonian Spit (Kuršių nerija).
+He would go into the dunes somewhere and I would walk alone to the beach, do my things and think my own thoughts and then, after three hours I would find him just by feeling where he could be, where he could have seen something nice to paint.
 I would look what he painted and we would immediately exchange opinions.
 I would tell him what I think, exactly like he would tell me, because I often play through for my parents, when I need to do a "Vorspielen".

 E: Are they good critics?

-S: They say things that they think.
-Of course they are not professionals in classical piano but they are artistic, they say what they believe and I take that.
-And of course I go to every new play of my mom, always when I am there, I try to visit my dad´s exhibitions, even if most of the paintngs are similar with those, I´ve already seen and transported many times, I was there where they were being painted.
-You know, my dad did an exibition in Berlin, and when I traveled through Berlin, I went there.
-Of course, it was so special to find in the middle of Berlin this piece of my family.
-So, this is important.
-And we would also help each other, we organize things for each other.
-I organized the exibition for my father in Kassel and then when it went to the closing of that exibition, I organized a concert for me and for my mother as well, because she is also a singer.
-So, we do these things for each other, they always go to my concerts when they can.
-When I was playing in Paris, in this concert where Macron and the Lithuanian President Gitanas Nausėda were present... they also came.
-I organized special invitations for them, so we tried to support each other because. you know, artists need to support artists and not be jelaous of each other.
+S: They say exactly what they think.
+Of course, they are not professionals in classical piano but they are artistic, they say what they believe and I take that.
+Likewise, I go to every new play of my mom and we often talk about theater, music and our experiences.
+I always try to visit my dad´s exhibitions too.
+Recently, my dad opened an exhibition in Berlin, and when I traveled through Berlin, I went there.
+It was really special to find this piece of my family in the middle of Berlin.
+And we also help each other with organization: I organized an exhibition for my father in Kassel and then when we went to the closing of that exhibition, I organized a concert for me and my mother, because she is also a professional singer.
+They always go to my concerts when they can – my parents also came to Paris when I was playing this concert where the French President Emmanuel Macron and the Lithuanian President Gitanas Nausėda were present.

 E: That means that your parents were supportive in your artistic path.